Deploy to HuaWei Cloud CCE

 Node Type |

-Note: AutoMQ must run on the specified VM model.
-If a non-preset model is selected for the node pool creation, it cannot be used subsequently. |
+Note: AutoMQ must run on a specified instance type VM.
+If a non-predefined instance type is selected for creating the node pool, the node pool cannot be used later. |

 Availability Zone |

-Note: AutoMQ requires the availability zones for subsequent cluster creation to be completely consistent with the node pool.
-Therefore, if a single availability zone AutoMQ cluster is needed, create a single availability zone node pool here; if a three availability zone AutoMQ cluster is needed, create a three availability zone node pool here.
-Mixing the two is not allowed. |
+Note: AutoMQ requires that the availability zones for the subsequent cluster creation and node pool creation must be exactly the same.
+Therefore, if you need to create a single availability zone AutoMQ cluster, select a single availability zone node pool here; if you need to create a three availability zone AutoMQ cluster, select a three availability zone node pool here.
+The two cannot be mixed. |

-Entrusted Name |
+Delegated Name |

 Taint |